 Learn More: How to Promote Your Vape Shop Online

 You may already be aware of the fact that search engines such as Google and Bing won’t allow you to bid on pay-per-click keywords if you’re advertising an e-cigarette business.
 This makes it incredibly difficult to get the word out about a new vapor shop, which is why so many e-cigarette websites resort to spam tactics to get noticed.
 This means you’ll need to get your customers to become your ambassadors.
 Make sure that your vapor shop has Facebook and Twitter accounts and use those accounts to publish articles and other information that your customers will find valuable enough to share with their friends.
 Be creative and make sure that your content is original and witty enough to break through the social media static.
 Otherwise, people may follow you but they’ll ignore your posts.
+Need help?
+Learn about our vaping SEO service.

 4. Keep Costs Low